deckerr95/decky-plugin-manager/README.md

   - `~/homebrew/plugins` (active plugins)
   - `~/homebrew.disabled` (disabled plugins, created automatically if missing)
 - **Moves plugin folders** between these directories to enable/disable functionality
-- **Changes take effect** after restarting Steam / Decky Loader
+- **Changes take full effect** after restarting Steam / Decky Loader.
+Otherwise, Decky may show errors that a plugin couldn't be loaded.

 ### Root Ownership Handling
 - When plugin directories are owned by root (common after manual Decky installation), the tool will prompt for sudo password
-- Uses `ensure_sudo()` function to cache authentication temporarily using system sudo cache
-- Password prompts appear via whiptail passwordbox (GUI) or terminal input (CLI fallback)

 ### Directory Management
 - Automatically creates `~/homebrew.disabled` directory if it doesn't exist